er-arcadio/technical_skills_curriculum/Trees/Lesson_ReadMe.md

 ## Close

 - How do trees make searching for values easier? ...more challenging?
-- If a tree used significantly less "_lefts_" than it did "_rights_", how would this change it's benefits?
+- If a tree had significantly less "_lefts_" than it did "_rights_", how would this change it's benefits?
 (Bonus) What data structure would this be closer to?
 - What was the most challenging part of this lesson?

 ## Extra Help & Resources